 Some molecules makes a big difference to the taste, others play a minor role.
-But it all depends on levels.
+But also it depends much on levels.

-For coffee brewing: some Calcium is good.
-But too much or too little is bad.
+Like Calcium: some is good – but too much or too little is bad.

 Here in Denmark we have hard water (= high in Calcium carbonate).
 When you boil it in a kettle, quickly scale builds up on the bottom.
 But apart from that this water is very clean, because it is filtered through many layers of chalk in the underground.

 Other places in the world surface water is used.
 It has less calcium carbonate, but the it has polutions and is added chlorid to kill off microbiology.

 Therefor often filtered water is used for coffee brewing.
 This is a common type of filter:

 To describe what is going on in the water, you need a lot of chemistry terminology.
-It is complex.
 And when you heat up the water, it also changes.
 I know many coffee people who wanted to get hold of water chemistry but have given up on understanding it.

 Best way to get the feeling of how the water impacts the taste, is to brew the same coffee with different kinds of water: